bluzky/raga/README.md

 # Raga - Retrieval-Augmented Generation System

-A Phoenix application that demonstrates Retrieval-Augmented Generation (RAG) using Phoenix, PostgreSQL with pgvector, and the Groq API.
+A Phoenix application that demonstrates Retrieval-Augmented Generation (RAG) using Phoenix, PostgreSQL with pgvector, local Ollama embeddings, and the Groq API.

 ## Core Technologies

 - Phoenix/Elixir for the web framework
 - PostgreSQL with pgvector extension for vector storage
+- Ollama with nomic-embed-text for local embedding generation
 - Groq API for LLM responses

 ## Features